Laxelspal/delta_student/README.md

 # delta_student
-This is the  demo for git and github class
+This is the  demo for git and github class.